 As you’ll see in our story below, we experienced nature while spoiling ourselves in comfort.
 We also made memories that we won’t soon forget!

 This article is sponsored by Fraserway RV which is Canada’s largest recreational vehicle dealer.
-They lent us a motorhome for our trip, for which we are very grateful!
+They lent us a motorhome for our trip in the summer, for which we were very grateful!

 Renting a Vehicle from Fraserway RV